Mihunchik1/fullstack-javascript-project-46/README.md

 [![Test Coverage](https://api.codeclimate.com/v1/badges/87a0b20c0a4d8c1563f3/test_coverage)](https://codeclimate.com/github/Mihunchik1/fullstack-javascript-project-46/test_coverage)

 # Difference calculator:
-The library allows you to find differences between two files with extensions .yml .ymal .json and output the result in various formats
+Welcome to *your library*!
+This library is designed to compare files and simplify working with them.
+You can easily find out what has changed between files and quickly find the differences.

 # Installation:
 ```